gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 - Remove the `postgresqldb.properties` file from the configuration directory (typically `/etc/go` on Linux).

-### Step 7: Start GoCD Server
+### Step 7: Upgrade GoCD Server

-> TODO TODO: Don't they need to upgrade GoCD server to 20.5.0 _here_ and not before?
-Otherwise, it will fail.
+Upgrade your GoCD server to 20.5.0+ and start the server.

 ## Troubleshooting: